khakhalin/notes/03_Classification.md

 For unbalanced datasets and multi-class classification, it is honest to used **stratified cross-validation**, when each of the strata is split separately, and then mixed back, to avoid class imbalance.

+## Linear separation

+**Can regression be used for classification?** Aye, just set a threshold (0.5?) for the output value.
+Aka fitting a **dummy variable**.
+If h(x) is a hyperplane, h=const becomes a 1-d-lower hyperplane (in 2D case: line) separating the space of x into 2 halves. **Linear separation**.
+Apparently, the best we can do for 2 overlapping Gaussians.

+**Can regression be used for categorical variables?** (Multi-class classification?)
+Also aye, but a different loss, summing costs of all misclassifications (when a point from class Gk was erroneously classified as a point in Gl).
+We'll need a matrix of costs, and from it calculate a matrix of losses L(k,l).
+Most often though, one cost for all errors, and **expected prediction error** EPE = E(L).
+We can try to optimize EPE point-wise: G = armin_g ∑ L(Gk counted as g) ∙ P(observing point from Gk | for X=x).

+If all errors cost the same, G = argmin_g (1 - P(g | x)) - likelihood optimization?
+Aka **Bayes classifier** - just go for the best guess of conditional probability P(class | observation).
+The error rate for it is called **Bayes rate**: the lowest possible rate, coming from the variability of data itself (analogous to irreducible error for continuous data: [wiki](https://en.wikipedia.org/wiki/Bayes_error_rate))

 ## SVM

 Widest street approach: find a line, so that if you have a band around the line, it separates the positive from the negative examples as best as possible.

 How to use the line?
 Describe it with a vector ω ⊥ line.
-Now how far a point $u$ is in the line can be described as uω.
-Let's say that $b$ is a good projection value ($u$ lies right smack on the central line), so we have $u\cdot\omega + b \geq 0$.
+Now how far a point u is in the line can be described as uω.
+Let's say that b is a good projection value (u lies right smack on the central line), so we have u∙ω + b ≥ 0.

-To find the best line, let's insist that for samples we don't just get above 0, but get $x\omega+b$ above 1 for positive samples, and -1 of negative samples.
+To find the best line, let's insist that for samples we don't just get above 0, but get xω+b above 1 for positive samples, and -1 of negative samples.